Chicago/design.chicago.gov/_posts/2019-12-17-2019-accomplishments.md

 ## Design Office accomplishments

-As a result of the context above, I will not attempt to tie the work below to individual initiatives under each strategic objective described in an internal planning document.
-Each piece of work will be tied back to the aforementioned strategies by number, like so:
+As a result of the context above, I will not attempt to tie the work below to individual initiatives under each strategic objective from an internal planning document.
+Instead, each piece of work will be tied back to the aforementioned strategies by number, like so:

 * This work product or activity was performed. _(2, 5, 7)_

-I categorized the work as an accomplishment in one of four categories: Culture, Process, Product, and the ever-lovin' Miscellaneous.
+We (the royal 'we') view design work as falling into one of four categories, generally: Culture, Process, Product, and the ever-lovin' Miscellaneous.

 ## Culture